Cynth3tik/awesome/README.md

 ## Python

+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic

 *   [iv-org/youtube-trusted-session-generator](https://github.com/iv-org/youtube-trusted-session-generator) - This is a generator for getting a session that passes all the checks from YouTube side

 *   [greasysock/bnbCalendar](https://github.com/greasysock/bnbCalendar) - Airbnb and VRBO ical sync for teamwork